isomerpages/moe-ast/_office-of-subject-chapters/Mathematics/Secondary Mathematics Chapter.md

 Hwa Chong Institution has emerged as one of two top teams, out of 51 teams from 27 countries/regions, to be accorded the Outstanding Award in the international round of IM²C.
 This is the second consecutive win in IM²C for Singapore.
 Victoria School was accorded the Honorable Mention award.

 Congratulations to Hwa Chong Institution and Victoria School for doing Singapore proud!
-More details can be found at&nbsp;[https://www.immcsingapore.org/](https://www.immcsingapore.org/).
+More details can be found at <a href="https://www.immcsingapore.org/">https://www.immcsingapore.org/</a>

-You can access the video of the IMMC 2021 Virtual Award and Sharing Session&nbsp;[here](https://app.wipster.io/Review/CQq-OAC154NjA8moiT64SQThjM48BnQvD_LbOOiCi28BdAVcgQ).
+You can access the video of the IMMC 2021 Virtual Award and Sharing Session <a href="https://app.wipster.io/Review/CQq-OAC154NjA8moiT64SQThjM48BnQvD_LbOOiCi28BdAVcgQ">here</a><br>

 <li>